FranklinChen/talk-on-type-directed-tdd-using-fizzbuzz/README.md

 Presentation for [Pittsburgh TechFest](http://pghtechfest.com/) 2014, Saturday June 7, 2014.

+This repository contains Scala code.
+The Swift code is [here](https://github.com/franklinchen/fizzbuzz-swift).

 ### Abstract

 (Note: this presentation will use live human volunteers to play the roles of various programming concepts.)